fluffyrabbot/word-match-phoenix/game_bot/docs/fix_warnings_roadmap.md

 - All critical Logger.warn usages have been updated to Logger.warning
 - Nostrum API deprecation fixes have been completed for message creation
 - Added proper error handling for Nostrum API calls with structured logging
 - All Logger calls now include proper context for better debugging
+- Fixed test mocking for Nostrum API by creating proper mock modules that delegate to the existing NostrumApiMock
+- Added a new section for Application.get_env deprecation fixes
+- Tests are now passing after fixing the Nostrum API mocking issues
+- Removed unused functions from listener module to reduce maintenance burden
+- Added underscore prefix to unused variables to make it clear they are intentionally unused
+- Removed unused aliases to improve code clarity and reduce compilation overhead
+- Added a new section for unused function cleanup
+- Fixed unused variables in game projection and replay commands modules